 Knorr: There are so many different ways to collaborate.
 How have you seen customer behavior evolve and how have you responded?

 Sacks: When we first started, Yammer was labeled “enterprise microblogging.”
 That’s a little bit of a misnomer because we were never micro, we never had a 140-character limit.
 And we weren’t blogging because it’s not public.
-It was always a form of social networking, but it really revolved around the feed and profiles.
+It was always a form of canadian pharmacy, but it really revolved around the feed and profiles.

 Over time what we’ve done is add applications around it, so we’ve become a more fully featured platform for enterprise collaboration.
 Last year we added much better file sharing, file directories, and Yammer Pages, which is our next-generation wiki.
 You can collaboratively create documents with other people with Yammer.
 We’ve added Groups; I think Groups is another really big area.
 The way that people collaborate in companies is in teams, projects, departments, so we’ve invested a lot in making Yammer Groups work as team workspaces.